kingzamzon/docs/docs/sdk/wrapped-keys/custom-wrapped-keys.md

 ### Decrypting a Wrapped Key

-Decrypting a Wrapped Key, typically to be used for signing, can be done using the Lit Action SDK's[decryptToSingleNode](https://actions-docs.litprotocol.com/#decrypttosinglenode) method.
+Decrypting a Wrapped Key, typically to be used for signing, can be done using the Lit Action SDK's [decryptToSingleNode](https://actions-docs.litprotocol.com/#decrypttosinglenode) method.

 In order to call `decryptToSingleNode`, you will need to provide the following arguments: